National Construction Code

 Volume Three contains the requirements for plumbing and drainage associated with all classes of buildings.

 Note: The Plumbers Licensing and Plumbing Standards Regulations 2000 (Plumbing Regulations) prescribe the plumbing standards that apply in Western Australia.
-In general, the plumbing standards that apply are the following parts of the Plumbing Code of Australia (‘PCA’) (being Volume 3 of the National Construction Code Series):
+The plumbing standards that apply are the parts of the PCA that relate to:

 Downloading the National Construction Code

-To download a free a copy of the NCC series (BCA and PCA) visit the ABCB website.
+To download a free a copy of the NCC visit the ABCB website.

-From 1 May 2016, the NCC series is reviewed and amended every three years incorporating any updated references, information or new references.
+The NCC is reviewed and amended every three years incorporating any updated references, information or new references.

-For information about compliance with the BCA for a specific project or building, please contact a registered building surveyor working in private practice or local government.
+For information about compliance with the BCA for a specific project or building, please contact a registered building surveyor.
 To view a list of registered building surveyors visit Find a registered building service provider.

 Share this page: